Stiglich, Cadish lead in Nevada Supreme Court races

+Incomplete election results suggested that most of Nevada’s Supreme Court justices will be women for the first time in state history.

-Early returns gave Nevada Supreme Court Justice Lidia Stiglich a sizable edge over her challenger, Matthew Harter.
+With 13 of the state’s 17 counties reporting, Nevada Supreme Court Justice Lidia Stiglich had a sizable edge over her challenger, Matthew Harter.

-The same returns gave District Judge Elissa Cadish a similar lead over her opponent, Nevada Appeals Court Judge Jerry Tao, for another state Supreme Court seat.
+The same returns gave District Judge Elissa Cadish, who was vying for a different state Supreme Court seat, a similar lead over her opponent, Nevada Appeals Court Judge Jerry Tao.

 “I’m feeling good,” Cadish told the Las Vegas Review-Journal late Tuesday.
 “I’m excited about the opportunity to set an example and be role models for the young girls in our state.”